NoahCohenNow/mcdegens/README.md

 3. **Netlify** (Free):
    - Drag and drop the repo folder to [netlify.com/drop](https://netlify.com/drop)

-The landing page automatically refreshes stats every 30 seconds.
+The landing page automatically refreshes stats every 30 seconds and updates the countdown timer every second.

 ## ⚠️ Important Notes

-### Manual Buybacks
-The buyback portion (50%) stays in your creator wallet:
-- Script logs how much SOL is reserved for buybacks
-- You manually use this SOL to buyback $MCDGN tokens on pump.fun or DEX
+### 100% Payout Model
+- NO buybacks - 100% of fees go to winners
+- One winner takes all each cycle
-- Provides flexibility and control over timing/price
+- Creates maximum excitement and volatility
-- Keeps process transparent for community
+- Holder participation incentivizes buying and holding

 ### Security
 - **Never** commit `.env` to version control